Bradley University Scholarships (2025–2026)

 Do I need a separate application to reduce costs?

-No for admission-based merit; yes to filing the FAFSA on time for Illinois MAP and need-based Bradley programs.
+No for admission-based merit; yes to filing the FAFSA to qualify for the Illinois MAP Grant and other need-based programs.

 ✅ Automatic Merit Scholarships